Jeremy-Day-Lab/Science_Advances_2020/README.md

 # **Science_Advances_2020**

-This page contains R and Python code for analysis of single-nucleus RNA-seq (snRNA-seq) datasets from "A dopamine-induced gene expression signature regulates neuronal function and cocaine response" [DOI](https://doi.org/10.1101/781872).
+This page contains R and Python code for analysis of single-nucleus RNA-seq (snRNA-seq) datasets from "A dopamine-induced gene expression signature regulates neuronal function and cocaine response".

 ## **Study design**